 Touchscreen issues are common and they can pop up at any time.
 If you start experiencing issues with iOS 10 and your device, take these steps.

-If your iPhone/iPad’s screen stops responding to touches and swipes, you’ll want to hold down the power button and home button at the same time.
+If your iPhone/iPad’s screen stops responding to touches and swipes, you’ll want to hold down the power button and home button (volume down and power button on an iPhone 7/iPhone 7 Plus) at the same time.
 Your phone will reboot in a few seconds and the problems should be gone.

 If it doesn’t work the first time, try it again until it works.
 In the past, its taken three hard reboots for touchscreen lag issues to disappear on our devices.